TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 }

-A single test case will pass without any problem, the test case creates the singleton instance and invokes the getSomething to retrieve the property value defined when the test was defined.
+A single test case will pass without any problem.
+The test case creates the singleton instance and invokes the getSomething to retrieve the property value defined when the test was defined.
 The issue arises when we try to test the same behavior but with different values in the System.setProperty.

 import org.junit.jupiter.api.Test;